dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ... the hierarchy of types stops at `Sort`.
 There is nothing above that.

-Dhall has some standard terminology for distinguishing between expressions at different "levels" of the type hierarchy:
+Dhall has standard terminology for referring to expressions at different "levels" of the type hierarchy:

 * An expression `x` is a lowercase-'t' "term" if the type of the type of `x` is `Type`